Global Alliance for Genomics and Health

 The Global Alliance for Genomics and Health (GA4GH) is an international consortium that is developing standards for responsibly collecting, storing, analyzing, and sharing genomic data in order to enable an "internet of genomics".
 GA4GH was founded in 2013.

 GA4GH is founded on the Framework for the Responsible Sharing of Genomic and Health-related Data, which is based on the human right to benefit from scientific advances.

 Organization

 GA4GH maintained by four Host Institutions (Wellcome Sanger Institute, Broad Institute, Ontario Institute for Cancer Research and the European Bioinformatics Institute).
-Ewan Birney is the current GA4GH chair and Peter Goodhand is the Chief Executive Officer.
-Heidi Rehm and Kathryn North are the current Vice Chairs.
+Heidi Rehm is the current GA4GH chair and Peter Goodhand is the Chief Executive Officer.
+Kathryn North is the current Vice Chair and Ewan Birney is the past chair.

 Organizational members of the alliance include:

 Funding

 GA4GH is supported by a "Funder's Forum" composed of organizations whose funding commitments exceed USD $200,000 annually, for at least three years.
 Forum members include: